imanshirani/TimelinePro/README.md

 Here is a basic cookbook to get you started with TimelinePro.

 #### 1. Launch & Add Your First Clip
-* Open TimelinePro by clicking its toolbar button or by running the `TimelinePro_Launcher.ms` script.
+* Open TimelinePro by clicking its toolbar button or by running the `launch_timeline.py` script.
 * Select an animated object in your 3ds Max scene.
 * In the **Track List** view, click the **+ Add** button.
 TimelinePro will capture its animation and create your first clip.